 Wildlife in the park includes many different bird species, wooly monkeys, king vultures, howler monkeys, spider monkeys, jaguar, spectacled bears, capuchins, and almost 5,000 different plants.
 There are about 300 different mammals, reptiles, amphibians, and fish registered in the national park including a number of endangered and newly discovered species.

 Attracting 80,000 visitors each year, the Tingo Maria National Park covers over 4,500 hectares and is best known for its owl cave, which in Spanish is called La Cueva de Las Lechuzas.
 The cave is frequented by bats, oilbirds, and parrots.
 These make a fantastic spectacle and the cave is one of the main reasons people visit the park.

-You can reach the park from the city of Tingo Maria and throughout the area are many different waterfalls and streams.
+You can reach the park from the city of Tingo Maria to find many different waterfalls and streams throughout the area.
 Some favorite places are the Cueva de Las Pavas, Jacintillo Medicinal Springs, and the Cueva de los Tambos.
 Visitors love coming to the park to enjoy different swimming areas.

-You can find around 178 different bird species in the national park, including the national bird.
+You can find around 178 different bird species in the national park, including the national bird called the cock of the rock.
 This is a magnificent species where the males have a bright red plumage and perform fascinating dances.
 The dances attract their mates and watching the displays is often a favorite spectacle for nature lovers.

 Other animals living in the park include different toucans and parrots, several different monkeys, deer, and tapir, which are the largest land mammal in South America.
 In addition to the birds flying around the area, you can enjoy seeing dozens of colorful butterflies.